-Dear Students, Parents, Alumni, Friends, and Visitors:
+Dear Students, Parents, Alumni, Friends, and Visitors,

 Matthew R. Auer

-School of Public and International Affairs
+Dean and Arch Professor of Public and International Affairs